-- When done, please turn off the TV with the provided remote.
-After exiting the room, please alert staff that your session has concluded.
+- After exiting the room, please alert staff that your session has concluded.

 - Should your session be canceled or you need to cancel your session, please notify the DSHSC as soon as possible.
 This will allow other students the opportunity to reserve the space and equipment.